 App Center Test

 App Center Test is a test automation service for native and hybrid mobile apps, also known as Test Cloud.
-Tests written using supported frameworks can be run with little modification on hundreds of unique device model and operating system configurations hosted in a Microsoft data center.
-Initiate test runs using the App Center Command Line Interface or the public REST API.
-App Center stores test results, including all associated media assets, for viewing at any time.
+Tests written using supported frameworks can be run on hundreds of unique device models and operating systems which are hosted in our data center.
+Start test runs using the App Center Command Line Interface or the public REST API.
+App Center stores test results, including media assets, for viewing for up to six months.

-Test runs execute in a hosted fashion; upload the necessary assets (typically an app binary and test files) to Test Cloud to execute tests within our data center environment.
-Generated assets, such as screenshots and device logs, are retained for test report viewing.
+Test runs execute in a hosted fashion: upload the necessary assets, typically an app binary and test files, to execute tests in our data center.
+Generated assets, such as screenshots and device logs, are kept for test reports.

 |Logs||View the device log for all target devices in a test run and stack traces for failed test steps.|

-Test Cloud does not currently support the following features:
+Test Cloud doesn't currently support the following features:

 - Manual testing